2011 Democratic Party of Japan leadership election: Contest

 Seiji Maehara was initially considered the frontrunner, alongside Yoshihiko Noda and Banri Kaieda.
 He was the most popular candidate with the public and was favoured by younger Diet members.
 Maehara and Noda were factionally aligned and shared overlapping bases of support.
 However, Noda was believed to have less baggage and fewer enemies within the party, and more likely to be able to cultivate a working relationship with the opposition LDP.

-As in previous contests, Ichirō Ozawa was a key powerbroker: he initially negotiated with Yoshito Sengoku and said he would back Maehara in return for being appointed secretary-general, but withdrew his support when the offer was rejected.
-Ozawa attempted to persuade allies Azuma Koshiishi and Takeo Nishioka to run but was unsuccessful.
-He elected instead to support Kaieda, who had already announced his candidacy.
+Ichirō Ozawa and Yoshito Sengoku were the key powerbrokers in the contest; the latter supported Maehara from early on.
+After announcing his candidacy on the 23rd, Maehara adjusted his messaging in order to also appeal to Ozawa, who was wavering on who to back.
+Ozawa and Sengoku met the same evening in an attempt to coordinate, but talks failed when Sengoku refused Ozawa's request to be appointed secretary-general in return for supporting Maehara.
+Ozawa, unable to run himself due to his suspension, began searching for another candidate.
+He initially passed over Kaieda or Kano since they were also rumoured to be backed by Sengoku, but after failing to convince allies Azuma Koshiishi and Takeo Nishioka to stand, he reluctantly threw his support behind Kaieda since he was also acceptable to Hatoyama.
 Takao Toshikawa attributed about 100 members to Ozawa's faction in addition to 40 from Hatoyama's faction.
-In order to secure a majority, Ozawa aimed to exploit the divide between Noda and Maehara, and form an alliance with Michihiko Kano in the runoff.
+In order to secure a majority, they aimed to exploit the divide between Noda and Maehara, and form an alliance with Michihiko Kano in the runoff.
+He also judged that the Kan faction's decision not to recommend a candidate in the first round would damage Maehara to Noda's benefit, further casting doubt on the outcome.

 A Kyodo News survey from August showed Maehara as the most popular candidate among the public with 28% support, compared to 4.8% for Noda.
-A poll for the Asahi Shimbun on 20–21 August found 39.7% preferred Maehara, followed by 10.1% for Kaieda, 7.2% for Noda, 5.8% for Mabuchi, 2.9% for Ozawa, 1.2% for Kano, and 0.4% for Tarutoko.
+A poll for the Asahi Shimbun on 20–21 August found 39.7% preferred Maehara, followed by 10.1% for Kaieda, 7.2% for Noda, 5.8% for Mabuchi, 2.9% for Sakihito Ozawa, 1.2% for Kano, and 0.4% for Tarutoko.
 Another Asahi poll on 25–26 August found 40% support for Maehara, 5% each for Kaieda and Kazuhiro Haraguchi, 4% for Noda and Mabuchi, 3% for Ozawa, 1% for Kano, and 0% for Tarutoko.